golubev-ml/pendemo/README.md

 ```

 ## XSS-injection example
-open iframe.html in browser you should not see the site\n
+open iframe.html in browser you should not see the site<br/>
-Refused to display 'https://ya.ru/' in a frame because it set 'X-Frame-Options' to 'deny'.\n
+Refused to display 'https://ya.ru/' in a frame because it set 'X-Frame-Options' to 'deny'.<br/>
 But on the vulnerable app like localhost/login.php you will see the form